roblkdeboer/microservices-course/microservices-intro-blog/README.md

 In order to achieve this:

 1. Configure the Dockerfile for each service
+2. Push to docker hub
-2. Configure the deployment file for each service
+3. Configure the deployment file for each service
-3. Configure the skaffold file for deployment
+4. Configure the skaffold file for deployment
-4. Run skaffold build command
+5. Run skaffold build command